jcarrabino/TwitterBot/README.md

 There will be two API Keys listed here, and you should copy and paste these keys into the same document you stored your Twitter API keys in as we will be using these later.

+<br></br>
 [Back to top](#this-guide-will-explain)
 # How to use Twit

 ### Getting Twit up and running
+Before we can make calls to Twit, we will need to get our local environment up and running.
+For this guide it is assumed that you have node.js installed.
+If that is not the case, you can follow **[this guide](https://docs.npmjs.com/getting-started/installing-node)** in order to install node on your own.

+The first thing we need to do is to create a new directory(an empty folder) where the Twitter Bot's source code wil be stored.
+We will be using the Twit library, which is a Twitter API Client made for node.js.
+Twit contains a set of precompiled cocmmands that will allow us to more easily interact with Twitter's API.

+You can install Twit by running, 'npm install twit', in the command line.

 ### Structure of an API request